CarletonU-COMP2406-W2013/QuakeLake/README.md

 node app.js

 Everything should then work as expected.
+It's running on Node.js, Express, Socket.IO, MongoDB, bcrypt, cookie, jade, and stylus.
+JQuery is also used on the client side.